Chalkbeat/tn-covid-data/README.md

 ## Tennessee DOE COVID Data

-The python file is set to run automatically each morning and update the district and school-level data files if there are changes.
+The python file was set to run automatically each morning and update the district and school-level data files if there were any changes.
+The last entry with new COVID data was May 31.